Grant Through Facebook

 The crooks have everything set up so when you read the message you notice the fact that the sender says she won’t answer her phone, so you know not to call her.
 Even worse, the scammers could even talk to you live on Facebook Messenger using the chat feature, while you really think it is your mom.
 You only have a few business hours to apply and criminals make everything possible to avoid the victims calling the other person.

 Refuse to proceed if you are rushed to pay a fee, especially in a case like this.
 Talk to the real person who sent you the message.
 If you really can’t speak to them, examine the website very carefully.

-Open the real Government’s website by typing it into the broswer yourself, to see if they have information about the primised grants.
-On an official website there are always links to their programs and services, contacts in different departments, news releases, etc.
+Open the real Government’s website by typing it into the browser yourself, to see if they have information about the promised grants.
+On an official website, there are always links to their programs and services, contacts in different departments, news releases, etc.

 The scammers could reach out to you not only through Facebook, but via Instagram messages as well, so beware.
 It is known that the easiest way criminals catch their victims these days is by promising free money through social media or reward systems.
 Alternatively, through bitcoin and other complicated cryptocurrency deals.